 The City of Sin

 There’s a bawdy old barroom poem about Ellis’ hometown.
 Everyone from Lynn knows it – parts of it anyway.
 It starts out: Lynn, Lynn, the City of Sin / You never come out the way you came in.
 It goes on from there to rhyme sin with gin.
 Other off-colour stanzas follow.
-In its essence, Lynn – ten miles up the Atlantic coast from the gentrified city of Boston – has resisted most attempts to strips it of its grit.
+In its essence, Lynn – ten miles up the Atlantic coast from the highly gentrified city of Boston – has resisted most attempts to strips it of its grit.

 And Ellis is the perfect daughter of this scrappy little city on the North Shore of Massachusetts – the US state that produced Heavyweight idols John L. Sullivan, Rocky Marciano and the recently deceased Marvelous Marvin Hagler.
 She’s tough, likeable and not to be taken lightly.
 “I’ve always been a scrapper,” she said, “I love being in competition, in that fight, where you gotta’ find a way to get it done.”

 Her scouting profile in the ring is one of unpredictability.
 It’s something that can drive her Irish-born Team USA coach Billy Walsh crazy.
 “I like to counter-punch and maybe I’m a little flashier [than other amateurs].
 Some people don’t like that, but hey, I like to box not just sit in the middle of the ring.
 Some people want to make boxing boring.
 Not me, I like to hit and move.”